 Tasmanian Transport Museum

 The Tasmanian Transport Museum has a collection of steam and diesel locomotives, railcars, passenger and goods rolling stock, trams, buses and other historical items.
 Exhibits include former Tasmanian Government Railways steam locomotives, a Climax logging locomotive, and X1, the first mainline diesel locomotive to operate in Australia.
 Also at the site are the former Newtown railway station building and former Botanic Gardens signal box.
-The museum is open on weekends and some public holidays.
+The museum is open on Sundays and some public holidays.
 Train rides operate twice each month, using a rail motor on the first Sunday and a steam locomotive on the third Sunday.
 The museum is located at Glenorchy, a northern suburb of Hobart.

 Wee Georgie Wood Steam Railway